-The MERLIN Catalog gives you access to the resources of the MU Libraries and UM System Libraries.
+The MERLIN Catalog gives you access to the resources of the University of Missouri Libraries and the University of Missouri System Libraries.
 MERLIN is the collection of the four University of Missouri system libraries (MU, UMKC, UMSL and MST).
 MERLIN is part of MOBIUS, which is all of the research libraries in the state of Missouri.
 Using MERLIN, you can search for books, media, articles, dissertations, maps and many other items and find both print and online materials available through these libraries.

-1. There are two easy ways to get to the catalog.
-You can click the “Classic Catalog (MERLIN)” link under Quick Links and start a new search in the catalog.
-You can also click on the Books & Media tab of the middle search box that will allow you to search MU or all of the UM and MOBIUS systems for items limited by keyword, title, author, or format.
+1. There are two ways to get to the catalog.
+You can click the “Classic Catalog (MERLIN)” link under Quick Links or you can click on the Books & Media tab of the middle search box that will allow you to search MU or all of the UM and MOBIUS systems for items limited by keyword, title, author, or format.

 When you run searches you’ll retrieve a results page.
 MERLIN retrieves results in a way that may be confusing for new users.
 If you search by title, the search results will be a list of book titles.
 If you search for an author, MERLIN will display a list of authors with that name.
 If you search by subject, MERLIN will show a list of subject terms.